Optimal Algorithms for Convex Nested Stochastic Composite Optimization: Introduction

-On the one hand, the answer appears to be positive for some non-convex NSCO problems.
-More specifically, in one-layer problems, we know that it takes $\bigO\{1/\ep^2\}$ \cite{ghadimi2013stochastic} queries to the stochastic oracle to find an $\ep$-stationary solution $\xbar$, i.e., $\E[\normsq{\grad f(\xbar)}]\leq \ep$.
-Recently, by using the same moving average approximation \eqref{ineq:ut} and a specially-designed potential function, Ghadimi et. al. \cite{ghadimi2020single} developed an $\bigO\{1/\ep^2\}$ algorithm for the two-layer problem and Ruszczynski \cite{ruszczynski2020stochastic} extended it further to solve the multi-layer problem with the same $\bigO\{1/\ep^2\}$ complexity.
-Moreover, under some stronger smoothness assumptions, a variance reduction algorithm proposed in \cite{zhang2019multi} can improve the iteration complexity further to $\bigO\{1/\ep^{1.5}\}$.
+On the one hand, the answer appears to be negative for some non-convex NSCO problems.
+In the one-layer problem, we know it takes $\bigO(1/\ep^2)$ \cite{ghadimi2013stochastic} queries to the stochastic oracle to find an $\ep$-stationary solution $\xbar$, i.e., $\E[\normsq{\grad f(\xbar)}]\leq \ep$.
+Recently, by using a specially-designed potential function, Ghadimi et al. \cite{ghadimi2020single} developed an $\bigO(1/\ep^2)$ algorithm for the two-layer problem and extended it in \cite{balasubramanian2022stochastic} to solve the multi-layer problem with the same oracle complexity of $\bigO(1/\ep^2)$.
+Additionally, under some stronger smoothness assumptions, a variance reduction algorithm proposed in \cite{zhang2019multi} can improve the oracle complexity further to $\bigO(1/\ep^{1.5})$.